ognistik/alfred-taptix/Source/README.md

 echo "get_mouse_volume" | nc localhost 8080
 echo "quit" | nc localhost 8080

-# The keyboard path and mouice in the following is optional.
+# The keyboard path and mouse in the following is optional.
-# Sounds should still be inside a "keyboards" or "mice" folder.
+# Sounds should still be inside a "keyboards" or "mice" folder under the new path.
-echo "set_keyboard \"new keyboard\" \"keyboards path\"" | nc localhost 8080 echo "set_mouse \"new mouse\" \"mice path\"" | nc localhost 8080
+echo "set_keyboard New Keyboard -sp /the new/path" | nc localhost 8080
+echo "set_mouse New Mouse -sp -/the new/path" | nc localhost 8080
 ```

 ## Additions and Fixes from Original Code